Little People (toys): Redesigned Little People

 In 1996, the figures underwent a drastic redesign, from simple lathe-turned shapes to sculpted bodies.
 Little People became much more detailed and smaller in overall size – in fact, closer in size to the original Little People.
 For the first time, the Little People figures had arms, hands, more detailed clothing, molded hair, and facial features.

 In 1999, Little People celebrated their 40th anniversary with a reproduction of the first Little People sets: a school bus, circus train, construction vehicles, and other play sets.

 In 2000, the Little People line introduced electronic sounds and movements.
 The Little People characters were given distinct personalities and voices in a stop motion, animated series with Phil Craig, known for starring in The Time Traveller's Wife, Cinderella Man, and Spider; and Aaron Neville singing the theme song.
-The series was produced by Denmark-based Egmont Imagination and Cuppa Coffee Studios between 1999 and 2005.
+The series was produced by Denmark-based Egmont Imagination and Cuppa Coffee Studios and aired for two seasons between March 5, 1999 to 2005.

 In 2013, the figures were redesigned to be taller and posed for more personality.
 The brand was rebooted in 2018, keeping the same characters, but using a simplified figure style.

 Little People A to Z Learning Zoo

-In 2007, Fisher-Price produced the Little People A to Z Learning Zoo.
+In 2004, Fisher-Price produced the Little People A to Z Learning Zoo.
 This production introduced animals to the Little People family.
-The A to Z Learning Zoo includes 26 animals that each begin with a different letter of the alphabet.
-This interactive play mat allows children to learn the alphabet, recognize letters, and learn facts about animals.
+The A-to-Z Learning Zoo includes 26 animals that each begin with a different letter of the alphabet.
+This interactive play mat allows children to learn the alphabet and recognize letters.
 This was a significant step for the company, as education is now infused in their product.